-Last year I created an amazing post for a diy vertical pallet herb garden.
+Last year I created an amazing post for a DIY vertical pallet herb garden.
 It is simply one of the best projects I have ever created, and today I am re-sharing that post for a couple of reasons.
 Mainly I am re-sharing because the instructions I gave for how to actually build the herb garden were slightly horrendous.
-This is going to be a much easier to follow post on how to create this beautiful free standing vertical pallet herb garden, and hopefully you will be happier with this post.
+This is going to be much easier to follow pallet garden tutorial.

 - kreg jig

 - 1 x 4 boards cut to fit (for shelves)

 Step 1: Measure the length for the shelves you will need for your 1 x 4 boards.
 I had such a bad pallet starting out that I literally had a different measurement for every board.
 If you are able to get your hands on a fairly new pallet, you should be just fine. the measurements for each of my shelves were between 17 1/2″ and 18″ in length.